-From there, we decided to board our usual mode of transport- “leg motor service”.
-As usual, we started to walk inna random direction from the railway station, without a set destination.
-We walked and walked, miles together..
-It was a thorough exploration of the rustic side!
-A village that is neither of any scientific or architectural recognition, nor of any historical or mythological importance, but yet an amazing place in it’s own way.
+After alighting at the railway station, we decided to explore the village using our favorite mode of transport: “leg motor service”.
+Like always, we started to walk in a random direction from the railway station, without a set destination.
+We walked and walked, miles together… It was a thorough exploration of the rustic side!

 We spotted a good deal of blunders with English which could give one a hearty laugh.
-And ofcourse, the fresh village atmosphere, the migratory birds, lush green farms, the innocent villagers- All which definitely turns you on if you’re frustrated with the hustle & bustle of the metro.
+And of course, the fresh village atmosphere, an unending list of birds, lush green farms, the charming village folk- All which definitely plays its magic on people like us who are frustrated with the hustle & bustle of the metro.

+It was a village that is neither of any scientific or architectural recognition, nor of any historical or mythological importance, but yet an amazing place in its own way.
 We were our own guides here.
-We did not want to ask for directions from any localite as we ourselves did not know where we wanted to go..
-We continued to walk.. reached some main road.. we further followed the main road… we reached Nelamangala BMTC bus stand.
+We did not want to ask for directions from any localite as we ourselves did not know where we wanted to go… We continued to walk… reached some main road… we further followed the main road… we reached Nelamangala BMTC bus stand.
 This was where our exploration ended and we boarded a bus back to the city.